Apple Podiatry Group

 Known as a common complication of poorly managed diabetes, foot ulcers develop when skin tissues break down and quickly become dangerously infected.
 If you have a foot ulcer, schedule an evaluation with Jarna Rathod-Bhatt, DPM, or Rahul Bhatt, DPM, of Apple Podiatry Group right away.
-The wound care-certified podiatry team provides comprehensive foot ulcer care in Arlington and Irving, Texas.
+The wound care-certified podiatry team provides comprehensive foot ulcer care in Arlington, Flower Mound, and Irving, Texas.
 Click the online scheduler to book your foot ulcer evaluation, or call your most convenient location directly.

 Foot wounds are always a cause for concern since blood flow is so limited in your feet, just because of the effects of gravity.

 With diabetes, poor circulation, or weakened immune system issues, this concern is amplified.
 Diabetes in particular leads to further reduced circulation, blood vessel damage, and even nerve damage.

 These issues can cause the skin on your feet to dry out, making you more susceptible to cracks and wounds.
 When wounds do occur, they don’t get a steady supply of oxygen-rich blood and nutrients, which forces wounds to stay open.